agerber/rosetta_stone/README.md

-# rosetta stone - the android reference project
+# rosetta stone - the asteroids reference project
-This repo contains the android reference project translated into four languages; Java, Kotlin, Python, and C++
+This repo contains the asteroids reference project translated into four languages; Java, Kotlin, Python, and C++